 \section{Abstract}

-We study why in quantum many-body systems the adiabatic fidelity and the overlap between the initial state and instantaneous ground states have nearly the same values in many cases.
-We elaborate on how the problem may be explained by an interplay between the two intrinsic limits of many-body systems: the limit of small values of evolution parameter and the limit of large system size.
-In the former case, conventional perturbation theory provides a natural explanation.
-In the latter case, a crucial observation is that pairs of vectors lying in the complementary Hilbert space of the initial state are almost orthogonal.
-Our general findings are illustrated with a driven Rice-Mele model and a driven interacting Kitaev chain model, two paradigmatic models of driven many-body systems.
+{\bf We investigate why, in quantum many-body systems, the adiabatic fidelity and the overlap between the initial state and instantaneous ground states often yield nearly identical values.
+Our analysis suggests that this phenomenon results from an interplay between two intrinsic limits of many-body systems: the limit of small evolution parameters and the limit of large system sizes.
+In the former case, conventional perturbation theory provides a straightforward explanation.
+In the latter case, a key insight is that pairs of vectors in the Hilbert space orthogonal to the initial state tend to become nearly orthogonal as the system size increases.
+We illustrate these general findings with two representative models of driven many-body systems: the driven Rice-Mele model and the driven interacting Kitaev chain model. }